Are you looking for the best content marketing examples?

-Buffer’s one of our favorite content marketing examples, due to their three-pronged content marketing strategy.
+Buffer’s one of our favorite content marketing examples due to its three-pronged content marketing strategy.

-The company used guest blogging to fuel their initial growth, writing a couple of times a day and publishing content on high visibility sites.
-That growth hacking strategy helped Buffer attract their first 100,000 users.
+The company used guest blogging to fuel its initial growth, writing a few times daily and publishing content on high-visibility sites.
+That growth hacking strategy helped Buffer attract its first 100,000 users.

-On Buffer’s own blog, the company concentrated initially on writing for the people who influenced their customers, producing high quality, and highly shareable, content.
+On Buffer’s blog, the company initially concentrated on writing for the people who influenced their customers, producing high-quality and highly shareable content.

 - Writing in-depth blog posts about the issues their visitors care about

 - Adding content upgrades such as ebooks to their blog posts

 - Creating an educational and content-sharing hub, Inbound.org (which gets 321,000 visitors each month) and provides an excellent opportunity to promote its certification and partnership programs